lupyuen/pinetime-rust-mynewt/rust/app/src/spiflash.md

 As expected, Internal Flash ROM is faster than External SPI Flash, roughly 13 times faster.

+Let's run the test speed on a range of data sizes, from 1 byte to 256 bytes...

 ```c
 //  Internal flash ROM, range mode, no move
 speed_cmd(0, 0x0, 0, 1, 0) ||